Same-sex marriage in the Republic of Ireland

-Same-sex marriage in Ireland has been legal since 16 November 2015.
+Same-sex marriage has been legal in Ireland since 16 November 2015.
 A referendum on 22 May 2015 amended the Constitution of Ireland to provide that marriage is recognised irrespective of the sex of the partners.
 The measure was signed into law by the President of Ireland, Michael D. Higgins, as the Thirty-fourth Amendment of the Constitution of Ireland on 29 August 2015.
-The Marriage Act 2015, passed by the Oireachtas on 22 October 2015 and signed into law by the Presidential Commission on 29 October 2015, gave legislative effect to the amendment.
-Same-sex marriages in the Republic of Ireland began being recognised from 16 November 2015, and the first marriage ceremonies of same-sex couples in Ireland occurred the following day.
+The Marriage Act 2015, passed by the Oireachtas on 22 October 2015 and signed into law by the Presidential Commission on 29 October, gave legislative effect to the amendment.
+Same-sex marriages in Ireland began being recognised from 16 November, and the first marriage ceremonies of same-sex couples in Ireland occurred the following day.
+Ireland was the eleventh country in Europe and the eighteenth in the world to allow same-sex couples to marry nationwide.

 Civil partnerships, granted under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010, gave same-sex couples rights and responsibilities similar, but not equal, to those of civil marriage.
 The 2011 Irish census revealed 143,600 cohabiting couples, up from 77,000 in 2002.
 This included 4,042 in same-sex relationships, up from 1,300.

 Background

-Law Reform Commission (2000–2006)
+Law Reform Commission

 In December 2000, as part of the Second Programme of Law Reform, the government requested the Law Reform Commission of Ireland to examine the rights and duties of cohabitees.
 In April 2004, the commission published a consultation paper with provisional recommendations on legal issues related to cohabiting relationships.
 The report included an analysis of issues for same-sex couples.
 Following responses, the final report was launched in December 2006 by Justice Minister Michael McDowell.

 The consultation proposals called for legal 'presumed' recognition of "qualifying" cohabiting relationships.
 "Qualifying cohabitees" were defined as unmarried same-sex or opposite-sex cohabiting couples in a 'marriage-like' relationships of 2 years (or 3 years in some cases), to be determined by the courts.
 The commission reviewed such areas as property, succession, maintenance, pensions, social welfare and tax, and recommended some changes in the law to provide rights for qualifying cohabitees.
 These rights would be applied by the court on application as distinct from the 'automatic' rights of legal marriage.
 The commission took care not to propose anything which would equate cohabitation with marriage due to concerns that such a proposal might violate the constitutional protection of the family.
 The paper also included recommendations on other steps that cohabiting couples should take such writing wills, defining power of attorney, etc.